2016 Florida 4-H Camp Staff Application is OPEN!

 If you are interested in applying for Camp Staff for the Summer of 2016, please review the application information below, then visit the application.

 Preferably applicants will have experience with youth and youth programs, such as 4-H experience as a camp counselor with a 4-H Agent’s referral, but this is not required.
 Applicants with other experience will also be considered.
 We’re looking for ENERGETIC, CREATIVE & MATURE individuals to help lead and teach youth at our residential camping facilities.
 EOE/AA.

 It is required that applicants have been out of high school for at least one year before applying for this position.

 It is required that applicants have completed high school before applying for this position.

 Selection process for New Applicants:

-Applications will be reviewed by the State Program Coordinator and the Camp’s Business / Administrative Manager, and applicants who are selected for an in-person interview will be notified by email the first week of January.
+Applications will be reviewed by the State Program Coordinator and the Camp’s Business / Administrative Manager, and applicants who are selected for an in-person interview will be notified by email.

 Mandatory Summer Program Staff Trainings

 Staff Training Dates: